 Think about where you eat, too, says Groetch.
 For instance, if your child has a peanut allergy, you might want to avoid restaurants that cook with peanuts or peanut sauces, and if you're allergic to shellfish, you might want to avoid seafood restaurants.

 Always have emergency medications on hand.
-If you think your child is having an anaphylactic reaction, call 911 immediately and use your epinephrine auto-injector.
+If you think your child is having an anaphylactic reaction, call 911 immediately and use your epinephrine auto-injector (always carry two with you).
 Even after that injection, your child will still need to go to the hospital.

 Sami Bahna, MD, DrPh, professor of pediatrics and medicine; chief of the Allergy/Immunology Section, Louisiana State University Health Sciences Center; president, American College of Allergy, Asthma & Immunology.